 - Global Food Programs

-Each featured program will share their unique organization’s perspective, achievements and structure.
-There will also be an opportunity for robust and engaging Q & A after each set of presentations.
+Each featured program will share their unique organization’s perspective, achievements, and structure.
+There will also be an opportunity for a robust and engaging Q&A after each set of presentations.

 You can expect to meet, mingle, and engage with senior leadership and food professionals like: